-Module: rally.plugins.openstack.scenarios.nova.availability_zones
+Module: rally_openstack.task.scenarios.nova.availability_zones

-NovaFlavors.create_and_delete_flavor [Scenario]
+NovaFlavors.create and delete flavor [Scenario]

 Create flavor and delete the flavor.

 ID for the flavor (optional).
 You can use the reserved value "auto" to have Nova generate a UUID for the flavor in cases where you cannot simply pass None.